AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Donchian Channel
 ### Description
-The Donchian channel is also known as the 4-week-rule and works in the following manner: when the current price peaks above the high of the past 4 weeks, a new long position is opened.
-If a short position is open at the time, then this is closed.
-The reverse applies to shorts.
-The trading system for the Donchian channel is a pure trend-following system based on the concept “buy when it’s strong, sell when it’s weak”.
-This breakout system was also used by the “Turtles”.
-With this indicator, the highs and lows of the last n days are displayed as lines above and below the price development.
-The 20 days represent 4 weeks.
+The Donchian channel can also be called the “4-week-rule”; this is how it works: when the current price reaches a peak above the high of the past 4 weeks, a new long position is opened.
+If a short position is open simultaneously, it is closed.
+This works vice versa with shorts.
+The  Donchian channel trading system is a purely trend-following system based on the concept “buy when it is strong, sell when it is weak”.
+The famous “Turtles” also employed this breakout system.
+This indicator displays the highs and lows of the last n days as lines above and below the price development.
+20 days represent 4 weeks.

 ### Further information
 VTAD: <http://vtadwiki.vtad.de/index.php/Donchian\_Channel>